Glamping with a hot tub in North Wales

 We always wanted to go for glamping in the UK, especially during the summers.
-Glamping, better known as luxury camping, had been on my wishlist for a few years and we could finally tick the box this year and spend a weekend in a wooden cabin with a hot tub in Wales.
+Glamping, better known as luxury camping, had been on my wishlist for a few years and we could finally tick the box this year and spend a weekend in a wooden pod with a hot tub in North Wales.

-Booking a wooden pod in the UK
+Booking a glamping pod in the UK

 As I just explained, we really wanted to go for glamping for quite some time, but every time I googled “glamping in the UK”, I ended up on websites that required a minimum stay of 3 or 4 nights or finding very expensive cabins.
 I almost gave up on glamping during the summer, until this January, when we had some time for a weekend gateway.
 Our plan was staying in the UK but opting for a unique experience.